 Extreme Best Guess based on Leisure Time Electronics and newspaper ads starting in September 1980.
-The earliest mention of Maze Craze in a newspaper ad that I've found so far is from September 10, 1980.
+The earliest mention of Video Checkers in a newspaper ad that I've found so far was from September 10, 1980.

 “Woman In Love” by Barbra Streisand (Sep 6) YT